-- The Senior Midday Supervisor will action any incidents or pass them to the teacher on duty or the appropriate Key Stage Leader. - For low-level inappropriate behaviour, a child may be asked to spend 5 minutes in the "Time Out Zone" before returning to normal play. - Persistent disruptive behaviour at lunchtime may lead to a child being removed from the playground for a period of time and supervised inside. - All behaviour incidents are recorded on CPOMS by the member of staff dealing with the event.
+- The Senior Midday Supervisor will action any incidents and pass them to the class teacher. - For low-level inappropriate behaviour, a child may be asked to spend 5 minutes in the "Time Out Zone" before returning to normal play. - All behaviour incidents are recorded on CPOMS by the member of staff dealing with the event.